 The groups maintain that the Forest Service side-stepped several federal laws and Forest Service regulations by publishing a Motor Vehicle Use Map designating as available for motorized vehicles more than 500 miles of never-before-authorized roads and trails.
 The Forest Service has been unable to show any evidence that these routes have ever been officially analyzed for the impacts of vehicle use, including how hiking, biking and other types of recreation, water and air quality and the future of endangered species would be affected.
-The fatally-flawed process violated the National Environmental Protection Act, National Forest Management Act, and the Endangered Species Act, as well as the Forest Service’s own regulations.
+The fatally-flawed process violated the National Environmental Policy Act, National Forest Management Act, and the Endangered Species Act, as well as the Forest Service’s own regulations.

 The Pike and San Isabel National Forests are Colorado treasures and together are in the top 10 most visited forests in the country.
 The rocky pinnacles, rolling ponderosa pine forests and high peaks are recreational havens for mountain bikers, hikers and climbers.
 Nineteen of Colorado’s 54 fourteeners are here, including the state's highest, Mount Elbert, at 14,433 feet.
 The Forests’ abundant wildlife is a draw for sportsman and tourists.
 The rugged canyons and remote plateaus are also home to a number of rare species including the threatened Mexico Spotted Owl, Preble’s Meadow Jumping Mouse and the Greenback Cutthroat Trout.